Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: EVALUATION

 Table \ref{tab:ate_results} shows the results in ATE metric between trajectories estimated from different configurations and methods mentioned and ground truth.
 Due to ground truth only containing positions, we only calculate ATE for translation.

 Due to its challenging aliasing problems, we can see the most significant error in the DC-SAC configuration.
-In the NN configuration, we do not have the aliasing problem, but there is a scaling problem that has the configuration unreliable (we will depict it in the next section Fig. \ref{fig:outliers} (a)).
 The compared SOTA methods mitigate the aliasing effect but not sufficiently.
 We can see that we achieve the best results with our self-tuning approach, especially with the combination using the covariance adjustment.
+We can also see in ATE results that the trajectory is smoothest with covariance adjustment than without it.

+The error shown for NN configuration is not produced for the aliasing problem but an offset.
+If, for example, the vehicle drives through a straight road, the NN configuration accumulates a little error.
+Then when the intersection is achieved, the NN data association has a lateral error in the new ($\SI{90}{\deg}$) direction of lane markings that can produce an offset, as we will depict in the next section Fig. \ref{fig:outliers} (a).

-In Fig. \ref{fig:trajectory}, we show in blue a qualitative examples of trajectories estimated though the proposed self-tuning geo-referenceing.
+In Fig. \ref{fig:trajectory}, we show in blue a qualitative examples of trajectories estimated through the proposed self-tuning geo-referenceing.
 In all cases, the course is located in the center of the lane.
-In contrast, we show in red the prior trajectories that always are out of the lanes.
+In contrast, we show in red the odometry trajectories that always are out of the lanes.